 Tunicates are marine filter feeders.
 As adults, they stay in one place and live sedentary lives, anchored to one spot.
 In that one spot, they filter water using a water-filled sac-like body structure and two tubular openings, known as siphons, through which they draw in and expel water.
 They’re basically a big stomach inside a sack.

 To obtain enough food, many tunicates need to process an equivalent of their body volume of water per second.

-In order to be able to feed, they must give up on their swimming freedom and permanently fixate on the ocean floor.
-But that’s not all they give up – in the process, they absorb and digest the body parts they no longer need — including their tail, gills, and brains.
+In order to be able to feed this way, they must give up on their swimming freedom and permanently fixate on the ocean floor.
+But that’s not all they give up.
+In the process, they absorb and digest the body parts they no longer need — including their tail, gills, and brains.
 Yikes!

 Strangely, this system has worked out efficiently for hundreds of millions of years.
 There are thousands of species, and they’ve been around since the mid-Cambrian, over 500 million years ago.